MeaneyLab/PRSoS/README.md

                         match the allele names in the GWAS description are indicated in the 'discard' column.
-This record will be saved to a file with the name specified in the OUTPUT flag, with .snplog as file extension.
+This record will be saved to a file with the name specified in the OUTPUT flag, with .snplog.csv as file extension.

 ```